BME-MIT-IET/iet-hf2021-nazsa-2/doc/non-functional-tests-doc.md

 <figure><img src="web.dev_results.png"><figcaption>The results</figcaption></figure>

-The page produced desirable results, the only field where the we should consider some changes was the Accessiblity.
+The page produced desirable results, the only field where we should consider some changes was the Accessiblity.
 The application prohibits zooming on the pages, which could be problematic for users with low vision.
 Even though the website was made for university students, we should make it accessible for everyone.

 <figure><img src="web.dev_accessibility.png"><figcaption>Accessiblity notes</figcaption></figure>